WebAssembly/component-model/design/mvp/CanonicalABI.md

 `Subtask` to enable subsequent requests for cancellation.
 As asserted above, if the `callee`'s function type does not declare the `async` effect, `callee` must not block before returning a value.

-Note that, for component-to-component calls, the `caller` of the `FuncInst` is the current component instance.
-This information is used by `may_enter_from` to determine when to trap because `callee` is being synchronously reentered.

 In the synchronous case (when the `async` `canonopt` is not set), if the `callee` blocked before calling `on_resolve`, the synchronous caller's thread